Therapy for Relational Trauma

 6. Rewriting Your Story

-Relational trauma can shape your identity—making you feel unworthy, unlovable, or like you’re ‘not good enough’.
+• Relational trauma can shape your identity by making you feel unworthy, unlovable, or like you’re ‘not good enough’.

 Types of Therapy Often Used

-Internal Family Systems (IFS) – Helps you connect with and heal different "parts" of yourself, especially those shaped by past pain.
+• Internal Family Systems (IFS) – Helps you connect with and heal different "parts" of yourself, especially those shaped by past experiences and traumas.

 What Healing Can Feel Like

 Healing from relational trauma takes time.
-It’s not about fixing yourself—you’re not broken.
+It’s not about fixing yourself - after all you’re not broken.
 It’s about gently tending to the parts of you that were hurt in unsafe relationships and learning to build new connections rooted in trust, safety, and love.